 - Trans Fat

 Why these foods?
 These foods have been proven in research over years to raise blood pressure.
-In addition to high blood pressure, they have other negative effects on your health (r).
 I’ll explain to you how these foods raise your blood pressure and what specific kind of foods fit into each one of these categories.

 BP Tip: You can lower BP naturally by changing how you breathe.
 There’s a device approved by the FDA and The American Heart Association.
 It guides your breathing a few minutes a day which has been proven to lower BP.
 You can check it out in the manufacturer’s website by clicking here.